 Scarlet Evil Witching Black (1995)

 While Necromantia’s 1993 debut Crossing The Fiery Path essentially worked as a proof-of-concept piece for the band, the follow up in 1995 perfected what the band were trying to achieve.
 The twin bass thunders through hiss and static, washed in synthy organs and a full-on occult feel.
 Still holding onto the Greek tradition of mid-tempos giving way to the fast blasting, Necromantia provided a unique twist with their pulsing low-end.
-And if you still aren’t convinced of Manowar’s presence in black metal, well, just hone in the bass tone or check the full bass solo track, “Last Song For Valdezie.”
+And if you still aren’t convinced of Manowar’s presence in black metal, well, just hone your ears onto that fat, fuzzy bass tone.
 Oh, and don’t skip the sax solo on “The Arcane Light Of Hecate.”
-It is, as far as I know, the first use of saxophone on a black metal record, and absolutely divine.
+It is, as far as I know, the first use of saxophone on a black metal album, and absolutely divine.

 ALSO CHECK OUT…